Deck the halls with... hellebores

 A plant is for life, not just for Christmas

-A year ago, two new Christmas Carol varieties were launched, ‘Christmas Carol Early’, which flowers on average two weeks before the classic version, and ‘Christmas Carol Compact’, suitable for smaller pots on indoor tables as well as balconies and terraces.
+Two years ago, two new Christmas Carol varieties were launched, ‘Christmas Carol Early’, which flowers on average two weeks before the classic version, and ‘Christmas Carol Compact’, suitable for smaller pots on indoor tables as well as balconies and terraces.

 Waters says: “The ‘Early’ is doing very well and is fast becoming the new standard.
 The reason for also breeding the ‘Compact’ was to go into a more mass-market application, smaller product form offer.
 Major volumes are being switched between the original Christmas Carol and the new Christmas Carol Early.”